Viva-la-Insomnia/OSHW-Smartwatch/README.md

 This is a repo for EFM32-based smartwatch project.
 -- Tuomas Tinus, Jimi Järvelin

+Contribute by contacting us / sending in a pull request.
+Welcome additions: integration of https://github.com/NordicSemiconductor/ble-sdk-efm32/, USB code.
-Contribute by contacting us / sending in a pull request Read the README in the Simplicity_project/ on Simplicity IDE setup details
+Read the README in the Simplicity_project/ on Simplicity IDE setup details

 Our code and hardware are GNU GPL v2 / CERN OHL v1.2, licenses are in the repo.